mercadopago/cart-magento/README.md

 # Magento - Mercadopago Module (1.4.x to 1.9.x, Standard Checkout Only)
 ---
-*Available for Argentina, Brazil, México and Venezuela*
+*Available for Argentina, Brazil, Colombia, Mexico and Venezuela*

 This module provides MercadoPago Checkout Express functionality that allow customers paid their shops much faster, increasing the store conversion.